lamak-qaizar/lamak-qaizar.github.io/docs/_posts/2022-12-27-show-posts-by-tag-jekyll-github-pages.md

 render_with_liquid: false
 ---
 As the number of posts on this site have grown,
-I thought it might be useful to be able to view all the posts with a certain tag, e.g. [`jekyll`](/tag/jekyll).
+I thought it might be useful to be able to view posts with a certain tag, e.g. all posts tagged [`jekyll`](/tag/jekyll).
 This capability does not come out of the box with Minima, the theme I am using, however it can be added with a little custom development.